CFMTech/pytest-monitor/docs/sources/remote.rst

 .. code-block:: shell

-   bash $> pytest --remote myremote.server.net:port
+   bash $> pytest --remote-server myremote.server.net:port

 This way, *pytest-monitor* will automatically send and query the remote server as soon as it gets a need.
 Note that *pytest-monitor* will revert to a normal behaviour if: